 GUIDED TOUR OF AQUILEIA

-It is now hard to imagine, but sometime during the heyday of the Roman Empire, this small village near the island of Grado, was the fourth most important city in Italy of the Roman Empire.
+It is now hard to imagine, but sometime during the heyday of the Roman Empire, this small village near the coast, was the fourth most important city in Italy during the Roman Empire.
 Aquileia is a Unesco site since 1998 and visiting it, it's easy to see why.

-In Aquileia nowadays you can see many Roman sites such as the Forum, the remains of the river port with its warehouses and docks, a cemetery, remains of villas and above all a fantastic beautiful Basilica built in the eleventh century on top of the foundations of the first Patriarchal Christian Church in Northern Italy!
+Here you can visit the excavations areas and see the remains of the Forum, the the river port with its warehouses and docks, a cemetery, some roman villas and above all the fantastic 11th century Basilica built on top of the foundations of the first early Christian Church in Northern Italy!
 The 750 m2 mosaic floor dating from the 4th century, is the largest in Europe.
-Aquileia is on the Unesco World Heritage List.

 GUIDED TOUR OF CIVIDALE